ptr727/PlexCleaner/README.md

 The `gettoolinfo` command will print tool attribute information.

-The `getsidecarinfo` command will print sidecar attribute information.
+The `printsidecar` command will print sidecar attribute information.

 ## Remove Subtitles